Fiserv/universal-commerce/recipes/multiPurse.md

 #### Sweeps

-Use the below apis to remove entire balance from multiple gift cards in a single transaction and void the sweep transaction for the multiple gift cards.
+Use the below apis to remove entire balance from multiple gift cards in a single transaction and cancel the sweep transaction for the multiple gift cards.

 /v2/prepaids/multi-sweeps